bullet-db/bullet-db.github.io/docs/index.md

 ## Projections

-Projections allow you to pull out only the fields needed and rename them when you are quering for raw data records.
+Projections allow you to pull out only the fields needed and rename them when you are querying for raw data records.

 ## Aggregations